 How To Create Breakpoints in Figma:

-1. Click Responsiveness & Breakpoints in the Anima plugin
+1. Click Responsive pages in the Anima plugin

-3. Check to make sure the selected frames are listed inside the Anima plugin
+4. Check to make sure the selected frames are listed inside the Anima plugin.

 Full Tutorial for creating breakpoints in Figma: